 In 2016, the FASB issued ASU 2016-01, Recognition and Measurement of Financial Assets and Financial Liabilities.
 This ASU requires investments in equity securities to be measured at fair value with changes in fair value reflected in earnings (excluding equity method or consolidated investments) except for equity investments where fair value is not readily determinable, which could be measured on an adjusted cost basis.
-Other amendments include improvements in presentation and disclosure of fair value amounts, recognition of instrument-specific credit risk for financial liabilities for which the fair value option has been elected in other comprehensive income, and certain impairment consideration for equity securities.
-The guidance is effective for the reporting period beginning on January 1, 2018, applied prospectively.
+Other amendments include improvements in presentation and disclosure of fair value amounts, recognition of instrumentspecific credit risk for financial liabilities for which the fair value option has been elected in other comprehensive income, and certain impairment consideration for equity securities.